 Orthodoxia has extensive Programme Leader experience, having served as;

 - Programme Leader for the successful Accounting and Finance degree from 2006-2014.

 - Programme Leader for MSc Investment and Finance 2003-2006.

-Orthodoxia has a PGCHE and is also a Fellow of the Higher Education Academy.
+Orthodoxia has a PGCHE and is also a Senior Fellow of Advance HE.

-Accounting Methodology, Corporate Reporting, Financial Accounting Theory, Research Methods
+Accounting Theory and Methodology, Corporate Reporting, Financial Accounting Theory and finally, Research Methods

-Orthodoxia has also acted as external examiner for a number of Higher Education Institutions including:
+Orthodoxia has acted as external examiner for a number of Higher Education Institutions including: